rust-lang/book/src/ch04-01-what-is-ownership.md

 #}
 ```

 > *Note:* you may wonder how we are executing this Rust program that doesn't compile.
-We use [special tools](https://github.com/cognitive-engineering-lab/aquascope) to simulate Rust as if the borrow checker were disabled, only for educational purposes.
+We use [special tools](https://github.com/cognitive-engineering-lab/aquascope) to simulate Rust as if the borrow checker were disabled, for educational purposes.
+That way we can answer what-if questions, like: what if Rust let this unsafe program compile?

+Here, we allocate an array on the heap.
+Then we call `free(b)`, which deallocates the heap memory of `b`.
+Therefore the value of `b` is a pointer to invalid memory, which we represent as the "⦻" icon.
+No undefined behavior has happened yet!
+The program is still safe at L2.
+It's not necessarily a problem to have an invalid pointer.

+The undefined behavior happens when we try to *use* the pointer by reading `b[0]`.
+That would attempt to access invalid memory, which could cause the program to crash.
+Or worse, it could not crash and return arbitrary data.
+Therefore this program is **unsafe**.

 Rust does not allow programs to manually deallocate memory, so as to avoid these kinds of undefined behaviors.